-MailArchiva is an easy-to-use, yet feature-rich, e-mail archiving system.
-It integrates with Microsoft Exchange and other popular mail systems.
+MailArchiva is easy-to-use, yet feature-rich and integrates with a wide array of email servers, including Microsoft Exchange.
 It enables you to enforce strict e-mail retention, monitoring and compliance policies throughout your organisation.

 The main business benefits are: